José Ángel (footballer, born September 1989): Roma

-On 19 July 2011, Serie A club A.S.
-Roma reached an agreement with Sporting Gijón for the transfer of José Ángel, joining compatriot Luis Enrique who had just been appointed team manager.
-The former paid €4.5 million for his services, plus bonuses.
+On 19 July 2011, Serie A club AS Roma reached an agreement with Sporting Gijón for the transfer of José Ángel, joining compatriot Luis Enrique who had just been appointed team manager; the former paid €4.5 million for his services, plus bonuses.
 He made his competitive debut on 11 September, being sent off in a 1–2 home loss against Cagliari Calcio.

 José Ángel spent the 2012–13 and 2013–14 seasons on loan to Real Sociedad, mainly acting as backup to Alberto de la Bella during his spell.

 Porto

 In July 2014, José Ángel joined FC Porto for free, with Roma being eligible to receive 50% of any future transfer fee.
-He appeared in 28 competitive games during his two-year spell in Portugal, his Primeira Liga debut arriving on 31 August 2014 in a 3–0 home defeat of Moreirense FC (90 minutes played).
+He appeared in 29 competitive games during his two-year spell in Portugal, his Primeira Liga debut arriving on 31 August 2014 in a 3–0 home defeat of Moreirense FC (90 minutes played).

 José Ángel was loaned to Villarreal CF on 25 July 2016, for one year.

 Later career

 On 14 July 2017, José Ángel signed a three-year contract with SD Eibar as a free agent.
 On 5 July 2021, after suffering relegation, he joined CA Osasuna on a two-year deal.

 José Ángel returned to his first club Sporting in July 2022, on a two-year contract.
+On 5 March 2025, the 35-year-old announced his retirement at the end of the season.

 International career

-José Ángel earned four caps for the Spain under-21 team, his debut coming in 2009.
+José Ángel earned four caps for the Spain under-21 team, his debut coming on 27 March 2009.
 He was selected by manager Luis Milla to the squad that appeared – and won – the 2011 UEFA European Championship in Denmark, being an unused member as RCD Espanyol's Dídac Vilà played all the matches and minutes.